-Using cardboard concrete forms on building sites, to pour concrete columns or create voids in concrete, can save time and money.
+Using cardboard concrete moulds on construction sites, when building columns or creating voids in concrete, can save time and money.
 All pillars on a floor (or voids in a floor) can be poured simultaneously, requiring only one crane lift, reducing crane or concrete truck costs.
 This makes these circular column formers a fast, labour-saving alternative to steel shuttering, which usually means several stages of pouring with cleaning and oiling in between, as well as storage between sites.
-The cardboard can be left on to protect the pillars while the floor above is being poured and you can then dispose of the formwork in a cardboard recycling facility.
+The cardboard can be left on to protect the pillars while the floor above is being poured and you can then dispose of the form work in a cardboard recycling facility.

 Circular columns add space and light to construction, with less view obstruction than other shapes.
 They are easily finished too, and have no sharp corners to chip and break.
 Cardboard pillar formers are the most efficient way to pour concrete pillars for buildings, entrances, bridges, lampposts and other residential and commercial structures.
 They are light, which benefits the health and safety of workers; they require little bracing; and they can be sized to order (including different heights and diameters on the same job) and easily cut on the job if required, with a circular or hand saw.
 Plain finish tubes are available for pillars that will not be visible to the public, while fairface finish tubes are available for spaces where aesthetics are important.
 They give a really smooth finish, requiring no finishing or painting (whereas shuttering has gaps in it, leaving lines that need to be polished out or painted over).